-Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+Maximum Residual Disinfectant Level Goal (MRDLG)

+The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLG's do not reflect the benefits of the use of disinfectants to control microbial contamination.

+Treatment Technique (TT)

-Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.
+A required process intended to reduce the level of a contaminant in drinking water.
+Action Level (AL)

-Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-Health Advisory Level (HAL): An estimate of acceptable drinking water levels for a chemical substance based on health effects information; a health advisory is not a legally enforceable Federal standard, but serves as technical guidance to assist Federal, State and local officials.
+Health Advisory Level (HAL)

+An estimate of acceptable drinking water levels for a chemical substance based on health effects information; a health advisory is not a legally enforceable Federal standard, but serves as technical guidance to assist Federal, State and local officials.
+Non-Detects (ND)

-Non-Detects (ND): Laboratory analysis indicates that the constituent is not present.
-Nephelometric Turbidity Unit (NTU): A measure of the clarity of water.
+Laboratory analysis indicates that the constituent is not present.

+Nephelometric Turbidity Unit (NTU)

+A measure of the clarity of water.
 Turbidity in excess of 5 NTU is just noticeable to the average person.

-Milligrams per liter (mg/l): Corresponds to one part of liquid in one million parts of liquid (parts per million - ppm).
+Milligrams per liter (mg/l)

+Corresponds to one part of liquid in one million parts of liquid (parts per million - ppm).
+Micrograms per liter (ug/l)

-Micrograms per liter (ug/l): Corresponds to one part of liquid in one billion parts of liquid (parts per billion - ppb).
+Corresponds to one part of liquid in one billion parts of liquid (parts per billion - ppb).

-Nanograms per liter (ng/l): Corresponds to one part of liquid to one trillion parts of liquid (parts per trillion - ppt).
+Nanograms per liter (ng/l)

+Corresponds to one part of liquid in one trillion parts of liquid (parts per trillion - ppt).

-Picograms per liter (pg/l): Corresponds to one part of liquid to one quadrillion parts of liquid (parts per quadrillion - ppq).
+Picograms per liter (pg/l)

+Corresponds to one part of liquid in one quadrillion parts of liquid (parts per quadrillion - ppb).

-Picocuries per liter (pCi/L): A measure of the radioactivity in water.
+Picocuries per liter (pCi/l)

+A measure of radioactivity in water.

-Millirems per year (mrem/yr): A measure of radiation absorbed by the body.
+Millirems per year (mrem/yr)

+A measure of radiation absorbed by the body.

-Million Fibers per Liter (MFL): A measure of the presence of asbestos fibers that are longer than 10 micrometers.
+Million Fibers per Liter (MFL)

+A measure of the presence of asbestos fibers that are longer than 10 micrometers.
+90th Percentile Value

-90th Percentile Value: The values reported for lead and copper represent the 90th percentile.
+The values reported for lead and copper represent the 90th percentile.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.

+UNREGULATED CONTAMINANT MONITORING RULE (UCMR 4)

-Unregulated Contaminant Monitoring Rule (UCMR 4): This is the fourth version of the UCMR sampling event required by the United States Environmental Protection Agency (USEPA) for Public Water System Suppliers.
+This is the fourth version of the UCMR sampling event required by the United States Environmental Protection Agency (USEPA) for Public Water System Suppliers.
 This sampling data serves as a primary source of occurrence and exposure information that the EPA uses to develop regulatory decisions.